Devidian/OmegaScripts/README.md

 # OmegaScripts

+## Prerequisite
+All my scripts are only working with a installation of "7 Days to Die - Linux Server Management scripts" from Alloc.
+Instructions can be found here: https://7dtd.illy.bz/wiki/Installation

 ## 7 Days to die Scripts by Devidian
+Below you can find all included scripts in this repository

 ### 7Drestart.sh INSTANCE TELNETPORT [LANGUAGE]
 * restarts the INSTANCE with a 5 minute (60/10/5 seconds) warning to all players